-- Calculate the cost of buying the shares: In our example above, the number of shares being exercised times the exercise price would equal the cost of buying the shares.
+- Calculate the cost of buying the shares: In our example above, the number of options exercised times the strike price equals the cost of buying the shares.

 1,000 X $20.00 = $20,000

 - Calculate the income tax due upon exercise: This calculation starts by determining the taxable amount of the exercise.
-The taxable amount is equal to the number of shares multiplied by the difference between the fair market at exercise and the exercise price.
+The taxable amount is equal to the number of options exercised multiplied by the difference between the fair market at exercise and the strike price.

 1,000 X ($80.00 − $20.00) = $60,000